 Silicosis In Countertop Fabrication Workers

-This course is created by the California Department of Public Health to educate healthcare providers about the emerging epidemic of silicosis among countertop fabrication workers.
+This course was created by the California Department of Public Health to educate healthcare providers about the emerging epidemic of silicosis among countertop fabrication workers.
+This course is designed for general providers, as well as providers who conduct silica medical surveillance examinations or care for patients with silicosis.

-Learning Objectives:
+Learning Objectives

 By the end of this course, the participant will be able to: